-The Exceptional Education B.S. provides students a community-embedded teacher preparation program that culminates in certification in Exceptional Education K-12 with Reading and ESOL endorsements.
-The Exceptional Education program is appropriate for students interested in employment in K-12 settings working with students with disabilities.
-Exceptional Education is a critical shortage area and students may be eligible for funding under the TEACH grant.
+The Exceptional Student Education program also provides students with a community-embedded teacher preparation program that culminates in certification in Exceptional Education K-12 with Reading and ESOL endorsements.
+The ESE program is appropriate for students interested in employment in K-12 settings working with students with disabilities.
+Exceptional Education is a critical shortage area, and students may be eligible for funding under the TEACH grant.
 Information can be found at https://www.ucf.edu/financial-aid/types/grants/teach/

 This program prepares students for state-regulated professional licensure or certification.
 For more information on how this program may prepare you in that regard, please view the licensure disclosure for the Exceptional Student Education BS program.